Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Vipraw Srivastava

-I wanted to know, sir, from an aerospace perspective, we currently have clients in Middle east and Europe, you know, Israel and mainly Rafael and Theids and all these companies.
-Do we have plans to switch to other clients also or we plan to increase our volunteer with these clients?
+I wanted to know, sir, from an aerospace perspective, we currently have clients in Middle East and Europe, Israel and mainly Rafael and [Indecipherable] and all these companies.
+Do we have plans to switch to other clients also or we plan to increase our wallet share with these clients?

 Rajendra Velagapudi

-That’s what I think.
-Earlier RMS also was mentioning that we’ll be also focusing more on the non A and D side of the business.
-So which we’ll be seeing that I think if you look at some of the order pipeline what we have.
-So that’s where I think it gives a strong to us saying that yes, we’ll be seeing more of the non A and D along with the IND growth, whatever we have, the pipeline will be continuing.
-But yes, not that because of whatever is happening today in the West Asia or in other areas, but we see a traction definitely in the nond.
+That’s what I think, earlier RMS also was mentioning that we’ll be also focusing more on the non-A&D side of the business.
+So which we’ll be seeing that — I think if you look at some of the order pipeline what we have.
+So that’s where I think it gives a strong to us saying that yes, we’ll be seeing more of the non-A &D along with the A&D growth, whatever we have the pipeline will be continuing.
+But yes, not that because of whatever is happening today in the West Asia or in other areas, but we see a traction definitely in the non-A&D and we’ll continue that along with the A&D growth.

 Vipraw Srivastava